 The Hills Montessori School is committed to working with parents to ensure that all children enrolled attend regularly.
 While children will occasionally be absent, regular non-attendance is disruptive both to the individual and the workings of the class, and may result in difficulties for the child in their ongoing development.
 Where there are genuine reasons for non-attendance on a long term basis, the school will work with parents to ensure that the child's education is continued during that time.
 The school's staff overarching concern is for the welfare of children.
-Parents are encouraged to show their commitment to the value of education by ensuring their child's regular and brolled students 69 Enrolled students 50 Enrolled students 469
+Parents are encouraged to show their commitment to the value of education by ensuring their child's regular and ongoing attendance at school.